Last Updated on August 20, 2022 by Audrey Scott

 Ethiopian food demonstrates that we are a product of cultural and culinary evolution.
 A blend of influences, experiments and vessels carrying flavors that were once unknown.

-If you’d like some homework, it’s this: find an Ethiopian restaurant, gather together some friends and go.
-Sample widely, don’t over-order, marvel at the injera bread with your eyes and mouth, and inspire yourself to travel to the source one day.
+If you’d like some homework, we have a suggestion: find an Ethiopian restaurant near you, gather together some friends and go.
+Order a mixed platter, sample widely and marvel at the injera bread with your eyes and mouth.

 Melkam megeb! (መልካም ምግብ)